 Palacký University has made an agreement with doctors at the Olomouc Military Hospital (Vojenská nemocnice Olomouc) to provide health services for international students and UP employees.

-Exchange international students can contact the doctors Monday–Friday, from 9 - 11 a.m. via telephone at +420 973 407 040 and should bring along their ID (passport or ID card) and health insurance valid in the Czech Republic (EU students should bring EHIC and confirmation on registration* and non-EU students should bring confirmation on the comprehensive health insurance they bought from a Czech insurance company).
+Office hours are Monday–Friday, from 9 - 11 a.m.
+Exchnage students should bring along their ID (passport or ID card) and health insurance valid in the Czech Republic (EU students should bring EHIC and confirmation on registration* and non-EU students should bring confirmation on the comprehensive health insurance they bought from a Czech insurance company PVZP a.s.).

 Ambulance primární péče